pspacewoman/DeadZone-FPS-3D-Shooter-Game/README.md

 -  Testing out the game

 2. Enemy AI

 -  Added some enemies into our level to heighten the challenge for our players.
 -  Many of my game enemies will be driven by artificial intelligence to navigate the level toward the player.
 -  I'll be using Unity's AI navigation system to allow our enemy to navigate our scene.
--  added 3 enemies to my scene and made 1 change in their script
+-  I added 3 enemies to my scene and made 1 change in their script
 -  select enemy > inspector > groundenemy script > LineOfSightHitLayer > Environment,Player

 3. Pickups

+-   Providing Players with some pickups to aid them on their journey across the level.
+-   added 2 health pickups in both rooms and increased health life to 2

+4. More Prefabs

+-  added props
+-  added checkpoint

+5. Audio Mixer

 -

 </details>